rmorshea/talks/idom/what-is-idom/README.md

-if you're unfamiliar don't wory. part of the point you shouldn't have to know
+if you're unfamiliar don't wory. part of the point
+I don't want you need to know about
 Javascript or React

 moving on